PhD Candidate at Yale Law School

 Before law school I worked in journalism and wrote for many publications including The Atlantic, The Guardian, Talking Points Memo, and ABC News.
 I continue to write for Slate and Vox.
 I hold a BA in History with Honors from Brown University, where I also did demonstrated coursework in cognitive neuroscience.

 My most recent Article, forthcoming in the Harvard Law Review, looks at private Internet platforms and how they govern online speech.
-My recent pieces for Slate and Vox on this topic appear here, here, and here.
+My recent pieces for The New York Times, Slate, and Vox on this topic appear here, here, here, here, and here.